Skilled Worker Visa

 Applicants may apply from outside the UK or, in some circumstances, may apply to “switch” to a Skilled Worker Visa in the UK.

 The UK employer must hold, or must acquire, a Skilled Worker Sponsor Licence; this is a licence issued by the Home Office.
-Once they hold such a licence the employer can apply to sponsor the migrant as a Skilled Worker.
+Once they hold such a licence the employer can apply to sponsor migrants as Skilled Workers.
 The employer must issue a “certificate of sponsorship” (COS), which is a virtual document and which contains detailed information about the migrant and about the job.
 Then the migrant must make their Skilled Worker visa application, either in-country (to the Home Office) or out-of-country (to a UK visa centre).
 If the visa application is successful the migrant can then start work for the employer in the specified job.

 So, as we see, the scheme in its entirety consists of two parts: (1) sponsor licensing (2) visa application.